jcberquist/sublimetext-cfml/readme.md

 These two settings work together, such that when a base CFC as well as another CFC that extends it are both indexed, and a mapping is specified such that the dot path in the `extends` can be resolved, the documentation and completions for the child CFC will include properties and methods from the base CFC.
 In addition, the dot paths of all indexed CFCs will be offered as completions in the `extends` attribute, the `createObject` function (where the type is `component`), as well as when using `new` to instantiate a CFC.

 Further, when an instantiated component has been assigned to a variable (e.g. `myVar = new path.to.mycfc()`), and that component has been indexed and a mapping specified for it, then method completions for that component will be offered when a `.` is typed after that variable name.
 The <kbd>F1</kbd> documentation command and the <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>Left Click</kbd> jump to CFC command will also work on that variable name.
 (This behavior can be disabled by setting `instantiated_component_completions` to `false` in your user package settings.)

+*__Note__: completions from indexed components are available in three styles matching the completion styles for built-in functions.
+This is controlled by the `cfml_cfc_completions` package setting.
+Also, when entering parameters for indexed component method calls, a pop up window with information regarding that parameter is shown.*

 **Inject Property Command**